bhammack/bhammack.github.io/content/posts/homeserver-1.md

 # How do I begin?
 Great question!
 The first step in taking the plunge is to acquire a domain name.
 A domain name `wikipedia.org`, `amazon.com`, or `hammack.dev` is your ticket-to-ride in exposing your presence to the public internet and are configured through the backbone of the internet - the domain name system.
-[DNS records](https://www.cloudflare.com/learning/dns/dns-records/) can be thought of as the internet's phonebook, and by acquiring a domain you are adding your presences to the world.
+[DNS records](https://www.cloudflare.com/learning/dns/dns-records/) can be thought of as the internet's phonebook, and by acquiring a domain you are adding your presence to the world.

 ## Where do I get a domain name?
 You have options: